 2. Information We Collect

-We collect information from you when you use the Service, contact or interact with us, sign up for our newsletter or other mailing list, share information through social media, and voluntarily provide us with your comments and other content in connection with using the Service.
+We collect information from you when you use the Service, contact or interact with us, sign up for our e-newsletters or other mailing lists, share information through social media, and voluntarily provide us with your comments and other content in connection with using the Service.

 When you submit a contact request form through the Service, you provide information to Magid including your name, email address, company name.

 When registering to receive the Magid I-Facts newsletter, we collect your name, email address, company name, and preferred newsletter format.